lawrips/marimo/readme.md

 * Encryption via TLS / HTTPS
 * Support for Mocha and Postman  (beta) - other test frameworks coming soon
 * Extensible / customizable output via your own reporters
+* Tests can be loaded from local filesystem or remote URL's
+* Support for environment variables (either process.env or resource files)

 Once connected to a running marimo server, it's as easy as sending a message over a WebSocket to initiate the test: